Home Energy Station (HES II)

 Honda R&D Americas and Plug Power Inc. (NASDAQ: PLUG) today announced that they have begun successful operation of the second-generation Home Energy Station (HES II) located at Plug Powers corporate headquarters in Latham, New York.

 HES II is the further evolution of a joint development effort by Honda and Plug Power to produce a home refueling unit that provides hydrogen from natural gas for vehicle refueling, heat for domestic hot water use and electricity for the home.
-Testing of the HES II system will be done in conjunction with demonstration of Hondas 2005 FCX fuel cell car on public roads in the Northeastern U.S.
+Testing of the HES II system will be done in conjunction with the demonstration of Hondas 2005 FCX fuel-cell car on public roads in the Northeastern U.S.

-The development of this new, more compact, HES II, along with the operation of the Honda FCX and Honda FC Stack in sub-zero temperatures, represent significant advancements in this industry-leading program to develop advanced, real world, fuel cell vehicle and hydrogen refueling solutions.
+The development of this new, more compact, HES II, along with the operation of the Honda FCX and Honda FC Stack in sub-zero temperatures, represent significant advancements in this industry-leading program to develop advanced, real-world, fuel cell vehicle and hydrogen refueling solutions.

 “Honda is taking a comprehensive approach that includes the development of both fuel cell and refueling technologies, ” said Ben Knight, Vice President Honda R&D Americas.
 “We feel that home refueling could play a significant role in the introduction of fuel cell technology and the development of a hydrogen refueling infrastructure.”

 “We have enormous respect for Honda’s technical capabilities and are excited to be part of this collaboration,” said Dr. Roger Saillant, President and Chief Executive Officer of Plug Power.
 “The development of a Home Energy Station represents a significant milestone towards a hydrogen infrastructure and sustainable energy future.”